JadenFurtado/security_writeups/ARP poisoning/README.md

 # ARP poisoning

 ## Introduction:
-Just a writeup on ARP poisoning, based on everything that I know and have studied about the Address Resolution Protocol (ARP) to help me retain my knowledge.
+I have been geeking out on network security lately and so, here is a writeup on ARP poisoning, based on everything that I know and have studied about the Address Resolution Protocol (ARP) and it's vulnerabilities to help me retain my knowledge.

 ## What is ARP?
 ARP is short for address resolution protocol.
-It is generally used by the IPv4 protocol.
+It is generally used by the IPv4 internet suite.
 As the name suggests, it is used to convert the IP address of a machine to it's MAC address.

 ![alt text](https://cdn.slidesharecdn.com/ss_thumbnails/addressresolutionprotocol-121115085659-phpapp01-thumbnail-4.jpg?cb=1352969854)